TheComputerM/lazycph/README.md

 lazycph
 ```

-Launch with a specific directory:
+Launch in a specific directory:
 ```bash
 lazycph /path/to/your/code
 ```

-Launch with a specific file:
+Open a specific file:
 ```bash
 lazycph solution.py
 ```